 · Advisement: It is the student’s responsibility to meet with his/her faculty advisor and have all coursework approved.
 It is recommended that students meet with the faculty advisor at least once at the beginning of each semester to discuss course offerings and receive approval of all study plans.

 · Choosing courses: It is recommended that students sit in on different courses during the first two weeks of any semester.
-For course suggestions, students may ask the faculty advisor, the Peer Advisor, or the ICE Program Assistant.
+For course suggestions, students may ask the faculty advisor, the Peer Advisor, or the International and Comparative Education Program Assistant.
 Also, speaking with fellow students is a good way to learn about courses being offered.

 · Registering for courses: Students may add or drop courses until the date posted by the Registrar (refer to the TC Academic Calendar) through the online Student Information System.
-New students need a registration PIN, which they can obtain from the ICE Program Assistant at Orientation.
+New students need a registration PIN, which they can obtain from the International and Comparative Education Program Assistant at Orientation.

 · Courses Outside of TC: All courses taken outside TC at Columbia University are subject to the tuition rates of the school offering the course.
 Consult the Registrar for current rates and for instructions on how to register.
 Please check with your advisor.
 Faculty approval recommended.
 Note: Doctoral students please see the TC Catalog for information about taking courses through the Inter-University Doctoral Consortium.

 · Full v. part-time status and Certificates of Equivalency (COE): Part-time status is the equivalent of 0-11 credits.
 Full-time status is the equivalent of 12 or more credits.
-Part-time students who require full-time certification (for such reasons as funding/financial aid, international student status, IP fieldwork) may file a Certificate of Equivalency form.
+Part-time students who require full-time certification may request a Certificate of Equivalency.
 This must be signed by the student’s advisor and may be obtained online or in person from the Registrar.

 · Transfer credit: Not applicable to M.A. students.
 All other students should consult your program requirements for details.